Szybet/AIOI/README.md

 # AIOI
-Aioi, one command for all system informations on linux
+One command for all **usefull** system informations on linux data from low level, and rust